Max-Vassilev/aws-journey/README.md

 - **User Group:** A collection of users with the same permissions.
 - **Role:** Temporary permissions that can be assumed when needed.

-**Example:**
-- A user group: "Developers" (all devs get the same permissions).
-- A role: "S3ReadAccess" (any user or service can temporarily assume this role to read S3).

 ### Lesson 2: EC2

 - **EC2:** Virtual servers in the cloud.